 The Arizona Attorney General’s Office State Government Division/Transportation Section is seeking an Assistant Attorney General.

-Skill in interpersonal relations necessary for effective team work, cooperation and conflict resolution.
+Skill in interpersonal relations necessary for effective team work, cooperation and conflict resolutions.

-Ability to exhibit good judgment in evaluation and analyzing diverse legal issues.
+Ability to exhibit good judgment in evaluating and analyzing diverse legal issues.

 Ability to display courteous and professional behavior.